aackerman/talks/javascript-flow/README.md

 [display image of implicit vs explicit typing, ex1 vs ex3]

 So those we're some simple examples, but I want to segue for a second and get some terms in your mind.
-There are many properties of different type systems, but at some point the compiler has to have some definition of types to do it's job.
-There is implicit typing where the compiler makes inferences about the code, surrounding syntax and usage.
-And there explicit or manifest typing where the types have to be written out.
-Flow makes use of type inference to give developers error checking without writing out any types and it can give you better error checking when more types are added.
+There are many properties of different type systems, but at some point the compiler has to define types for variables.
+Many type systems use implicit typing where the compiler makes inferences about the code, its surrounding syntax and usage.
+You see this in JavaScript, Ruby, and Python.
+In other type systems there is explicit or manifest typing where the types have to be written out to satisfy the compiler before the  code will run.
+You can see this in languages like Java, C#, and Go.

+It's also that case that type systems will employ a little bit of both.
+Inference where the types are implied and manifest where the types are written for more clarity.

+Flow makes use of inference to give developers error checking without writing out any types and it can often give you better error checking when more types are added.

 ## Class types

+[display slides with syntax flow supports]

 Flow has support for nearly all if not all of the ES2015 specced syntax.
 Classes, arrow functions, import/export syntax is all supported.
 Even some syntax that is in the spec process is supported by flow, such as features like the Async/Await keywords and Object Rest/Spread syntax.